Soft Copy vs. Hard Copy: What’s the Difference?

 soft copy vs hard copy - image 1

-Comparing Soft Copy and Hard Copy in Terms of Document Management
+Difference Between Soft Copy and Hard Copy in Document Management

 When it comes to document management in an organization, both paper copies are widely-used formats.
 They each have their unique advantages and reasons for usage.
 In some cases, even one may be preferred over the other.